 I-75 is five minutes away and downtown Cincinnati is about 20 minutes via the highway.
 Ronald Reagan Highway provides quick access to the east and west sides of town.
 Cincinnati buses serve Wyoming on a 30-minute schedule.

 Six of Cincinnati’s major hospitals including Christ Hospital, University Hospital, Good Samaritan, and the Childrens Hospital Medical Center are within 15 to 20 minutes.
 The Daniel Drake Center for post-acute care is located within a five to 10-minute drive.
 The Tri-Health Evendale Hospital is a 10-minute drive.
 Mercy Health - Fairfield Hospital is 15-minutes away.
 Wyoming operates a full clinic staffed 24 hours a day.

-There are many small shops for everyday needs.
-Kenwood Towne Centre is about 15 minutes away and offer many national brand stores.
-The Tri-County shopping area offers many varied shopping opportunities.
 Local Wyoming shops and restaurants are available in the village area.
 The Wyoming Pastry Shop was established in 1934 and has earned many local awards for their baked goods.
 There are several cafes and restaurants to enjoy – Half Day Cafe, Gabby’s Cafe, CWC The Restaurant, Tela Bar + Kitchen, Wyoming Community Coffee and Station Family + BBQ.
 Kenwood Towne Centre is about 15 minutes away and offers 100+ national brand stores as well as Nordstrom, Macy's and Dillard's department stores.

 The Wyoming Civic Center is a hub of bowling, teenage activities and adult social programs.
 Many organizations such as the Junior Women’s Club, the Wyoming Women’s Club and Kiwanis use the center as a meeting place.
 There is an active Newcomers Group.